Why Choose Cedars-Sinai Marina del Rey Hospital for Intestinal Polyps Treatment?

 - Smoking and drinking alcohol: Having these unhealthy habits is extremely harmful to the gastrointestinal tract, as they can influence the development of intestinal polyps.

 The main cause of intestinal polyps is represented by the overgrowth of cells, which is generally caused by mutations.
 When these mutations happen in the intestinal tract, they result in the apparition of polyps.
 Other causes of intestinal polyps are represented by an unhealthy lifestyle, frequent alcohol consumption, eating fatty meat and red meat, and being overweight.
 Additionally, recent studies found that smoking on a regular basis can double the chances of developing intestinal polyps, as the substances found in cigarettes can trigger an abnormal overgrowth of cells in the intestines, as well as in other organs.

 The best way to manage these polyps is by following your doctor’s advice, which will usually result in the surgical removal of the polyps.
 However, there are certain alternative and natural remedies that are thought to prevent and even cease the growth of intestinal polyps.
 If you decide to try any of these alternative methods, it is recommended that you ask for your doctor’s opinion beforehand.

 Some of the most popular alternative treatments for intestinal polyps are:

 Are you suffering from intestinal polyps?
-For any questions, information or guidance related to intestinal polyps, get in touch with our specialty-trained, skilled gastroenterologists at Marina Del Rey Hospital.
+For any questions, information, or guidance related to intestinal polyps, get in touch with our specialty-trained, skilled gastroenterologists at Cedars-Sinai Marina del Rey Hospital.